michalspano/AppointDent/architecture/adrs/ADR1.md

 If one service is down, the whole system does not become unavailable, but rather only the affected service.
 </br>
 </br>
 The system has an isolated service for authorisation.
-This isolation of authorisation stops attackers from stealing data.
+This isolation of authorisation decreases the likelihood attackers from stealing data.
 Moreover, using a broker, makes the communication between services secure as only the services know the topics to which they are publishing or subscribing.
 </br>
 #### Negatives:
 The microservices architecture is quite complex.
 This is risky in terms of the time resource available to develop the project.